Apt-Intel/creds-api-backend/Project Specification Document.md

 Remember to test these endpoints thoroughly, especially with various edge cases in the `Credentials` array, to ensure everything works as expected.

+#### Error Handling and Logging

+All endpoints now include enhanced error handling and logging:

+- Detailed error messages for invalid inputs.
+- Consistent HTTP status codes for different types of errors.
+- Extensive logging for requests, responses, and errors.
+- In production environments, detailed error messages are not exposed in API responses.

+#### Security Enhancements

+- Input sanitization using `validator.escape()` for user-provided strings.
+- Strict type checking and validation for all input parameters.
+- Use of parameterized queries to prevent injection attacks.

+#### Performance Monitoring

+- Bulk operations now include performance logging, measuring processing time for each request.

 ———

 ### API Endpoints and Routes Documentation